vaqqq/harmy/README.md

 *Note: If you think that your token has been compromised, you can simply just re-run the command for resetting your API token.*

 ### Hashed Tokens
-Your API tokens are hashed using a secure hashing algorithm.
+Your API token will be hashed using a secure hashing algorithm.
 This means even in the unlikely event of a data breach, your tokens cannot be easily read or misused. - Your data is safe.

 # Spotlight [![harmy](https://harmy.gg/APISVG.svg)](https://harmy.gg/)
 Here are a few websites that use harmy: